swch/strivve-docs-nextjs/src/pages/resources/progress-messages/index.md

 }
 ```

-or for TFA messages - these should be respoonded to immediately with "ack", the job will simply block until the ack sent to their phone is replid to.
+or for TFA messages - these should be respoonded to immediately with "ack", since no response is required by the client.
+In this case, you should continue to poll until the job is unblocked.

 ```json
 {